What's next for Hunter Biden after his conviction on federal gun charges

 Here's a look at what's next for Hunter Biden:

-He was convicted of lying on a mandatory gun purchase form by saying he was not illegally using or addicted to drugs.
+He was convicted of lying on a mandatory gun purchase form by saying he was not illegally using or addicted to drugs, and illegally having the gun for 11 days.

 In the federal system, first-time offenders don't get anywhere near the maximum sentence.
 Federal sentencing guidelines — which judges use as they weigh punishments for defendants — are expected to recommend a far lighter punishment.
 And judges aren't bound by the guidelines, so she could decide not to send him to prison at all.
 Other options include probation or home detention.